MartinEesmaa/VVCEasy/MPV.md

 MPV Android libvvdec app requires your system type of ARM64 (aarch64), x86 (i686), ARMv7 (armeabi-v7a) and x86_64 to run on Android or Windows requires to run x64.

-Windows/Android MPV Player doesn't work seek duration of VVC decoded file only, but only mp4 video container muxed with VVC video codec is only seek supported, including audio & subtitle too.
+Windows/Android MPV Player doesn't work seek duration of VVC decoded file only, but only mp4 video container mixed with VVC video codec is only seek supported, including audio & subtitle too.

 Some Android users for 10-bit pixel format or/and tier high might not show video in mp4 container with VVC video codec only.

-Solution: Please download latest mp4box nightly version and remux from .266 to .mp4 file again.
+Solution: Please download latest mp4box nightly version and re-mux from .266 to .mp4 file again.

 ### Tips

 Make sure to allow apps from unknown sources.
 Link: [Wikihow](https://www.wikihow.com/Allow-Apps-from-Unknown-Sources-on-Android)

-If Google warns you, that Android MPV (libvvdec plugin) app is malicious by Play Protect, press "Install anyway" on your phone.
+If Google warns you that Android MPV (libvvdec plugin) app is malicious by Play Protect, press "Install anyway" on your phone.

-On Windows, there is available MPV.NET custom build on this downloads.
+On Windows, there is available MPV.NET custom build on this download.
 Source code: https://github.com/stax76/mpv.net

 # SHA256 SUMS
 ```